manuel-fischer/CBake/README.md

 `program`: A string which refers to the filename of the executable.

+`exclude-source`: A glob pattern or a list of glob patterns of files to ignore for building.

 **Build Statistics:**

 `build-stats-file`: Specify filename (default `null`), to which